Can Minoxidil Cause Sexual Side Effects?

 Other Potential Side Effects of Minoxidil

-The oral version of this medication may have different side effects.
+The oral version of this medication may have different side effects than the topical.

 Side effects of low-dose oral minoxidil include: